 DAC2 converters deliver outstanding musical detail and precise stereo imaging.
 They employ an advanced high-headroom digital filter design, and a new high-sample-rate Asynchronous USB Audio interface.
 All inputs are fully isolated from interface jitter by Benchmark's new UltraLock2™ jitter attenuation system.

 When Benchmark's professional converters are used in hi-fi applications, studio-quality sound can be enjoyed in a home environment.
+Enjoy pure music without any coloration from the electronics.
+Hear the music exactly the way it was heard in the studio, and exactly the way the artists intended.

 Discover the natural, uncolored, analog sound of the DAC2.